Suchitra

-Suchitra Ramadurai, known by the mononym Suchitra, is an Indian radio jockey, popular playback singer, songwriter, composer, voice artist, dubbing artist and film actress.
-She has sung in multiple languages including Tamil, Malayalam, Kannada and Telugu.
+Suchitra Ramadurai, known mononymously as Suchitra, is an Indian radio jockey, popular playback singer, songwriter, composer, voice artist, dubbing artist and film actress.
+She has sung in multiple languages including Tamil, Malayalam, and Telugu.

 Early life

 Suchitra was born in Chennai, Tamil Nadu, India, as the daughter of Ramadurai and Padmaja.
 She has a sister named, Sunitha.
 Suchitra is a BSc graduate from Mar Ivanios College (Trivandrum).
-Later on she moved to Coimbatore for her MBA from PSG Institute of Management.
+Later on, she moved to Coimbatore for her MBA from PSG Institute of Management.
 She was part of a music band at PSG.

 Career

 Suchitra joined Sify for a year, after graduating.
 She responded to an ad for the post of an RJ in Radio Mirchi.
-She became known as Rj Suchi, with her popular morning show Hello Chennai.
+She became as Rj Suchi, with her popular morning show Hello Chennai.
 Her distinct and bold voice made her very popular with the younger crowd.
 She still does a radio show called Flight983 on Radio Mirchi, on Sunday evenings (7–9 pm).
 The show deals with interesting international happenings.

 She started singing after a few years as RJ.
 She also worked as a dubbing artist for popular heroines like Shriya Saran and Lakshmi Rai.

-Her career as a playback singer now spans Tamil, Telugu, Kannada and Malayalam films and she has several hits in all these languages to her credit.
+Her career as a playback singer now spans Tamil, Telugu, Kannada and Malayalam films, and she has several hits in all these languages to her credit.
 She sang her first song for the movie, Lesa Lesa under the composition of Harris Jayaraj and her co-singer was the legendary, K. S. Chitra.
 Suchitra is a sought-after performer at corporate and other such stage shows.
 She has also been appreciated for her honest and positive-humour-filled judging at reality shows like Vijay TV's Airtel Super Singer, Sun TV's Sun Singer, Asianet's Music India, and Bol Baby Bol on Gemini TV and Surya TV.
 'Music I Like', an album of Suchitra's renditions of Mahakavi Bharatiyaar's poetry, set to contemporary tunes and music, released by Universal Music, was a turning point in her career.

-Suchitra is now a singer-songwriter as well, composing music on her own and in collaboration with Singer Ranjith.
+Suchitra is now a singer and songwriter as well, composing music on her own and in collaboration with Singer Ranjith.
 Her YouTube channel 'Suchislife' has all her updated work.

 She wrote a short story, a graphic illustration of an episode in the life of a black peppercorn called Kuru-Milaku, called "The Runaway Peppercorn".

-After her Twitter page was hacked in 2016, and the pictures and videos released by the hacker went viral under #suchileaks, following a spate of bad press owing to the fact that she only released a statement on Sun News saying she was focused on shutting the page down, Suchitra left for London to pursue culinary arts at Le Cordon Bleu.
+After her Twitter page was hacked in 2016, and the pictures and videos released by the hacker went viral under #suchileaks, following a spate of bad press since she released a statement on Sun News saying she was focused on shutting the page down, Suchitra left for London to pursue culinary arts at Le Cordon Bleu.

 In 2020, Suchitra took part in the fourth season of the Tamil reality television show, Bigg Boss Tamil hosted by Kamal Haasan.
 She entered the show on day 28 as a new contestant and was evicted on day 49.